srackham/rimu-tools/README.md

 This package contains the following tools for editing and compiling [Rimu Markup](http://srackham.github.io/rimu/):

-- `rimuc`, a command-line app to convert Rimu Makup to HTML.
+- `rimuc`, a command-line application to convert Rimu Markup to HTML.
 - `rimu.vim`, a syntax highlighter for the Vim editor.

-These tools were previously included in the [Rimu Markup package](https://github.com/srackham/rimu) (versions 6.x.x and older).
+These tools were previously included in the [Rimu Markup package](http://srackham.github.io/rimu/) (versions 6.x.x and older).